plone/training/solr/solr-alternatives.rst

 Pros:

-* solr is more efficient than ZCTextIndex at indexing and querying fulltext.
+* Solr is more efficient than ZCTextIndex at indexing and querying fulltext.
 * Avoids duplication of index storage.
 * Less data needs to be sent between Plone and solr when indexing.
-* Don't need to add new indexes to solr and reindex.
+* Don't need to add new indexes to Solr and reindex.

 Cons: